emre-karatas/CS353-Assignment/README.md

-GRADE: 96
+# Project Grade: A+ (96)

+## Project: Todo-list Web Application

+### Overview

-In this assignment, you will implement a web application using Python, Flask, MySQL, and Docker Compose.
-The web application you will develop is a generic Todo-list application where users can manage their todo list.
+In this project, you are tasked with crafting an elegant and efficient web application utilizing Python, Flask, MySQL, and Docker Compose.
+This will not be just any application, but a comprehensive, feature-rich Todo-list application that serves to manage tasks under varying categories such as health, employment, lifestyle, family, and hobbies.

-In this web application, the user can create tasks in different categories such as health, job, lifestyle, family, hobbies.
-The tasks need to have a deadline.
-The user can finish the task by marking the task as Done.
-The user can also delete or edit the task.
-You should provide a user registration page.
-Upon registration, the users can login via the login page by providing their username and password.
-After successful login, in the main page, you list the tasks of the user sorted by their deadline (the topmost should be the one with the closest deadline).
-You also show the completed tasks separately in this page, sorted by their completion time.
-In this page, allow the user to add a task, delete a task, edit a task, and finish a task.
-The following is an example database schema you can use to create the application.
-You should setup the primary and foreign keys yourself.
-You will create a file called the schema.sql.
+### Key Features

+#### Task Management
+Each task will be time-bound, marked with a deadline, and will provide options to denote completion ("Done").
+Users will have the flexibility to edit and delete tasks as they see fit.

+#### User Registration & Authentication
+The application will feature a dedicated registration page where new users can create an account.
+Registered users can then log in through the login page by providing their unique username and password.

+#### User Dashboard
+Upon successful login, the main page will greet the user with their tasks, sorted according to the proximity of their deadlines.
+The completed tasks will also find a special mention on this page, ordered by their completion time.
+Here, users can add, delete, modify, and mark tasks as finished.

+### Database Schema
+Below is a suggested database schema for the application.
+You are required to set up the primary and foreign keys yourself.
+A `schema.sql` file should encapsulate this information:

-• User (id:int, password:varchar, username:varchar, email:varchar)
+- **User** `(id:int, password:varchar, username:varchar, email:varchar)`
-• Task (id:int, title:varchar, description:text, status:varchar, deadline:datetime, creation_time:datetime, done_time: datetime, user_id: int, task_type:varchar)
+- **Task** `(id:int, title:varchar, description:text, status:varchar, deadline:datetime, creation_time:datetime, done_time: datetime, user_id: int, task_type:varchar)`
-• TaskType (type: varchar)
-In the schema.sql, use the following tables to initially populate the database.

-You should also create an analysis page that could be reached from the main page, that lists various statistics about the task history of the user.
-You should use SQL queries (i.e., not python logic) to solve the following (query results will form the analysis page).
+- **TaskType** `(type: varchar)`

+Initially populate the database using these tables in your `schema.sql`.

+### Analysis Page
+From the main page, users should have the ability to access an "Analysis" page, presenting insightful statistics about their task history.

+Ensure to derive these insights using SQL queries and not Python logic.
+This page will present the following analytics:

-1. List the title and latency of the tasks that were completed after their deadlines (for the user).
+1. Display the title and latency of the tasks completed after their deadlines.
-2. Give the average task completion time of the user.
+2. Compute and display the user's average task completion time.
-3. List the number of the completed tasks per task type, in descending order (for the user).
+3. Enumerate the number of completed tasks per task type, in descending order.
-4. List the title and deadline of uncompleted tasks in increasing order of deadlines (for the user).
+4. Show the title and deadline of uncompleted tasks in ascending order of their deadlines.
-5. List the title and task completion time of the top 2 completed tasks that took the most time, in descending order (for the user).
-(You can use the LIMIT clause).
+5. Showcase the title and task completion time of the top two completed tasks that took the most time, in descending order (Use the LIMIT clause).

+### User Logout
-Finally, implement the logout function.
+Finally, ensure to implement a secure and effective user logout function.

+This project presents an opportunity for you to showcase your ability to develop a full-fledged web application.
+It will challenge and thereby refine your skills in Python, Flask, MySQL, and Docker Compose, all while building something functional and meaningful.
+Enjoy your coding journey!